Ensembl/ensembl-client/pull_request_template.md

 - [ ] I have checked any requirements for Google Analytics
 - [ ] I have created any required tests
+- [ ] The PR has as its final commit a WASM/JS update commit if any Rust files were updated.

 ## Possible complications
 <!--